aaron-grau/curic/ruby/readings/why-git.md

 * Keep a log of changes made to a project
 * Revert the project back to a previous state if we mess something up

-Git also gives us additional snazzy abilities, such as the ability to make changes on a special "feature branch" that does not interfere with the "master branch" of the project.
-When we have finished building the feature, we can merge it into the master branch.
+Git also provides us an easier workflow to develop as a team, such as the ability to separate our work from others using branches.
+A branch is like a private copy of the main project that can be changed without modifying the original.
+These branches, when complete, may be merged back into the main project, bringing with it the accumulation of all the little changes made on it.

 ## How Git Stores Things